Structural Insulated Panels (SIPS)

-This timber frame home is wrapped and insulated with Structural Insulated Panels (SIPs).
+This timber frame home insulated with Structural Insulated Panels (SIPs).

 You may wonder, what exactly is a vented roof system?
 A vented roof is an air space (cavity) between the structural roof (SIPs) and the roofing material (shingles).
-Air flow is essential for any roof system to “breath” so that moisture doesn’t get trapped underneath your shingles, which could cause mold and/or deterioration of materials.
+Airflow is essential for any roof system to “breath.”
+This prevents moisture from getting trapped underneath your shingles.
+Not properly venting a roof could cause mold and/or deterioration of materials.
 Moisture results from condensation when heat escapes the thermal envelope and encounters cold, moist air.
 (Even the highest performing thermal envelopes experience some thermal exchange/heat loss).

 An example of the vented roof with the 1X3 strapping.

 A vented roof will also prolong the life of your roof.
-At Davis Frame, we design all of our timber frame and SIPs homes with a vented roof comprising 1X3 strapping applied to the roof panels 16″ on center in alignment with the roof slope, with a layer of 7/16″ OSB roof sheathing applied to the top of the strapping.
-This venting system must be accompanied with an eave vent and roof ridge vent to allow airflow through the cavity.
+At Davis Frame, we design all of our timber frame and SIPs homes with a vented roof comprising 1X3 strapping.
+1×3 is applied to the roof panels 16″ on center in alignment with the roof slope.
+A layer of 7/16″ OSB roof sheathing applied to the top of the strapping.
+An eave vent and roof ridge vent must accompany this venting system to allow airflow through the cavity.

-Now you understand the benefits of a vented roof, you may wonder, “What is an air exchange system and do I really need one?”
-To ensure a healthy living environment an air exchange system is a must.
+Now you understand the benefits of a vented roof, you may wonder, “What is an air exchange system, and do I really need one?”
+To ensure a healthy living environment, an air exchange system is a must.
 This is important because SIPs provide an airtight structure and fresh air won’t circulate in because of the tightness of the structure; stale air is unhealthy air!
-An air exchanger introduces fresh, conditioned air to your living space, and can usually be incorporated as an add-on to your new HVAC system, or, can be installed as a stand-alone device.
+An air exchanger introduces fresh, conditioned air to your living space.
+An air exchange system is added to your new HVAC system.
+Or, it’s installed as a stand-alone device.
 For ideas on ventilation and air exchange systems that would be most appropriate for your home and location, consult with your local HVAC professional.